yuliskov/react-localtodos/README.md

-# React port of Backbone's [local-todos](http://backbonejs.org/docs/todos.html)
+# Todo sample app based on React and other cutting age technologies

 ## Description

 This is a quick show off what technologies used in front-end development.
 Todo app was chosen because of everyone familiar with it.
 It doesn't take much time to read through sources.
+Visual style taken from [local-todos](http://backbonejs.org/docs/todos.html) Backbone sample.
 Beyond React+Reduce+Webpack usage you can find here: testing, localization, persistence layer support, validation, per-component styling, undo implementation.

 Running sample can be found here: [https://yuliskov.github.io/react-localtodos](https://yuliskov.github.io/react-localtodos)